chen0040/cpp-linear-genetic-programming/README.md

 # cpp-linear-genetic-programming

-Package provides C++ implementation of linear genetic programming algorithm
+Package provides C++ implementation of linear genetic programming algorithms described in the book "Linear Genetic Programming".

+# Introduction

+Linear Genetic Programming examines the evolution of imperative computer programs written as linear sequences of instructions.
+In contrast to functional expressions or syntax trees used in traditional Genetic Programming (GP), Linear Genetic Programming (LGP) employs a linear program structure as genetic material whose primary characteristics are exploited to achieve acceleration of both execution time and evolutionary progress (From the book "Linear Genetic Programming").

 # Usage